anna-wojcik/Notebook-with-grades-react/README.md

 # Notebook with grades
 The subject of the project is notebook with grades in subjects.
-The notebook allows to add subjects and marks.
+The notebook allows to add as well as remove subjects and marks.
 <br>Here is a working live demo: https://anna-wojcik.github.io/Notebook-with-grades-react/
 <br>This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).